 Synthesis and discussion

 The IUP lithic assemblages from BK and TD caves are comparable, as they reflect a grade of technological, economic, cultural development and environmental adaptation of the human groups that inhabited South-eastern Europe from 46.0 to 43.3 ka calBP at BK Cave, and after 39 ka calBP at TD Cave.
 The EUP bladelet assemblage from Kozarnika Cave represents a different bladelet technology, which began about three millennia after the establishment of the IUP at BK Cave (Figure 6.13).
-The chronological range of the EUP bladelet technocomplex in this part of the Balkans spans from 42.9 to 40.6 ka calBP (95.4% probability) (Table 6.1).
+The chronological range of the EUP bladelet technocomplex in this part of the Balkans spans from 42.9 to 40.6 ka calBP (95.4 per cent probability) (Table 6.1).
 A similar chronology for EUP occupation is reported in Tabula Traiana Cave (on the Serbian side of the River Danube and c.
 150 km NW from Kozarnika Cave).
-In Tabula Traiana Cave, a small lithic assemblage of a non-local flint is identified as EUP (close to Protoaurignacian), with the presence of Dufour and pointed bladelets (Boric et al. 2021).
+In Tabula Traiana Cave, a small lithic assemblage of a non-local flint is identified as EUP (close to Protoaurignacian), with the presence of Dufour and pointed bladelets (Borić et al. 2021).
 The IUP and EUP represent at least two distinct human dispersal waves from the Levant into Europe.

 Figure 6.13 Here